I Have a Broken Permanent Retainer – Now What?

 Is a Broken Permanent Retainer an Emergency Situation?

-If your permanent retainer breaks, most of the time it is not something extremely urgent.
+If your permanent retainer breaks, most of the time it is not something extremely urgent and its not considered an orthodontic emergency.
 You will likely feel a loose or broken wire or you will feel a shift in one of your composite bonds.
 If you notice something like this however, you should reach out to your orthodontist to have it repaired in a timely manner.

 If this happens in the evening or on a weekend it’s fine to wait until the next business day to have it repaired.
 Even if you’re out of town when your permanent retainer breaks, you should be able to wait a couple of days to get in for a repair.